 Going on vacation out of state or on a business trip, you sometimes need a mode of transportation.
 Ride-sharing companies are one option, but it’s more convenient to rent a car.

 For the most part, renting a vehicle is done through a reputable agency or a recommendation of family and friends.
 But a recent rental car shortage might have left you empty-handed and stranded.

 The rental car shortage has nothing to do with the global semiconductor scarcity used in making cars, but rather the global pandemic.
-Rental agencies across the U.S. shed thousands of vehicles over the past year.
-As the country opens, that has created a shortage of available cars.
+Rental agencies across the U.S. shed thousands of vehicles over the past couple of years.
+Things getting back to normal have created a shortage of available cars.
 Now, scammers are pouncing.

 Here’s the backstory

 By always spotting an opportunity, scammers are seizing the moment to defraud victims of their money and personal information.
 Knowing that there is a shortage of rentals, scammers have set up fake companies and listed them online.

 Cybercriminals have apparently boosted search term rankings to ensure that the fake rental agency appears high in search results.
 When an unsuspecting victim enquires about available rentals, the scam is set in motion.

 According to the Better Business Bureau (BBB), a “customer service representative” will explain that a vehicle is available and will politely offer the victim a special deal.
 If the victim pays by gift card or prepaid debit card, they can get a steep discount.